Life Science stories

 From pharma to entrepreneurship: Startup creates new materials from nutshells

-28 years old Maren Bohl from Germany once dreamed of a career in the life science industry, but today she has founded a startup in a completely different field.
-“I hope my story can inspire others,” she says.
+28-year-old Maren Bohl originally dreamed of a career in the Life Science industry.
+Today, she has founded a startup in a completely different field and hopes to inspire others.

 Women struggle to secure funding for Life Science startups